FullMetalDeveloper/docs/.github/PULL_REQUEST_PROCESS.md

 > Lead us not into pre-optimization

-> but deliver us from frustration.
+> but deliver us from webpack.

 > For thine is the interface, the user experience, and the business logic